krglsn/rwa-estimator/README.md

 ## Deploy

 ### Local forked environment
-1. Prepare chain fork with Anvil:
+1. Run a chain fork with Anvil:
 ```shell
  anvil --block-time 2  --rpc-url https://sepolia.gateway.tenderly.co
 ```
-2. Deploy token and a couple of pools (see the script for more details):
+2. While Anvil is running, deploy token and a couple of pools (see the script for more details):
 ```shell
 forge script script/RealEstate.s.sol:DeployAll --rpc-url local --broadcast
 ```